Omniverse Radar Extension#

 TxAntennaCrossGain

-Array of cross-polarization gains for transmitter antenna (row-major order, size = ElSize * AzSize)
+Array of cross-polarization gains for transmitter antenna (row-major order, size = ElSize * AzSize).
+Active only if TxAntennaGainMode is CUSTOM

 Array of floats